 All Bachelor's degree programmes at TU Delft have a minor.
 Minors offer you an opportunity to broaden your knowledge and skills.
-A minor consists of a coherent group of courses, and is worth 30 credits.
+A minor consists of a coherent group of courses, and is worth 15 or 30 credits.
 Minors are timetabled for the first semester of the third year of the Bachelor's degree programme.
-Only the joint degree programme in Clinical Technology has a minor with a value of 15 credits.
 At TU Delft, you can select thematic and self-composed minors.
 Each year, in April/ May, there is an information meeting about the range of thematic minors offered at TU Delft.
 Details can also be found via our minors page.
 Enrolment for the minors starts at the end of this meeting.
 You will have to register if you want to take part in one of these minors.